Tancredo Neves: "Diretas Já" and the Electoral College

 Even though they were indirect elections, Neves still did many rallies in public places.
 And, in a speech made during his campaign in the city of Vitória in November 1984, he said: "To restore democracy is to restore the republic, it is to build a new republic, mission which I have received from the people and which will become reality by the power of not only a politician, but by of all the Brazilian citizens".

 The Military Regime ended in 1985 after João Figueiredo's administration was over.
 The expression "New Republic" became the way in which the period after 1985 became known in Brazilian politics.

 The Neves-Sarney alliance was then made official and members of the opposition went on the road to defend their proposals in rallies that were as popular as the ones during the Diretas Já campaign.

 Neves, who was hailed as a conciliation candidate, was elected president by the Electoral College in 1985.
 He received 480 votes while Maluf received 180 votes and there were 26 abstentions.
 The majority of these abstentions came from parliamentarians from the Workers' Party.
 They disobeyed the guidance given by their party and were then removed from it for having voted in Neves.
 As a result, Congressmen Aírton Soares, José Eudes and Bete Mendes were expelled from the PT.

 When the results from the elections were announced on 15 January 1985, Neves said on a speech: "Let us not be dispersed.
 Let us remain united as we were on public squares, with the same emotion, the same dignity and the same decision.
 As Tiradentes, that hero crazed by hope, used to say almost 200 years ago, we can make this country a great nation.
 Let's do that!"
 His victory was received enthusiastically by the population, and is still considered today as one of the most complex and successful works of "political ingenuity" in the history of Brazilian politics.

 Soon after, the Workers' Party and the Central Única dos Trabalhadores (CUT) started making opposition to Neves.
-On the 11 February 1985 edition of the newspaper Jornal da Tarde there was a headline that read: "The CUT and the PT declared war against Tancredo".
+On 11 February 1985 edition of the newspaper Jornal da Tarde there was a headline that read: "The CUT and the PT declared war against Tancredo".

 At the end of 1984 the polls showed that Neves had won the majority of the Electoral College.
 Fearing a maneuver from João Figueiredo that would extend his mandate two more years, and would establish direct elections for his successor, Neves went live on TV and declared that Maluf would waive his candidacy.
 Maluf reacted by guaranteeing that he would not.
 And so, with Maluf firmly planted in the dispute, João Figueiredo and the PDS were unable to change the rules of the successor's game.